<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=947580358173850&amp;ev=PageView&amp;noscript=1">

 Tvindefossen waterfall Tvindefossen waterfall: When it comes to waterfalls, Norway goes big—roaring, breathtaking, and straight out of a postcard.

-Voss is surrounded by some of Norway’s most spectacular waterfalls, all within a short drive—or cycle—from town.
+Voss is surrounded by some of Norway’s most spectacular waterfalls, all within a short drive or cycle from town.
 We're talking massive water shows that'll make your jaw drop.
 Here are three that stand out:

 Tvindefossen – Easy Access, Big Views